jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 The file can now be downloaded once under http://<server>:<port>/<downloadKey>.

 Note!
-This download is not encrypted anf happens on plain HTTP GET.
+This download is not encrypted by the configured end-to-end-encryption, because of restrictions of the JavaScript Download API used by possible clients like the browser extension.
+The reason is that a client can not manipulate (like encrypt) a download stream.
+Usually the backup file is encrypted but contains plain metadata which could be revealed in an untrusted local network.

 #### Client Key for client based encryption